AskrG/Code_Portfolio/README.md

 4. a folder '*Eye-tracking*', contained 2 course works from 23FS Eye-trakcing - experiment design and machine learning methods
 5. four team projects (*FDS_1* - *FDS_3*) with Zihan ZHANG (Zihan-Zhang) for UZH Informatics MS core course.

-Note: Copying or modifying this code for academic purposes will be considered **plagiarism**.
-Use of codes listed here in your class may lead to legal and academic consequences.
+Note: Use of some codes listed here in your class will be considered **plagiarism** and may lead to legal and academic consequences.

 # Contents